Budd Company: Indiana

 The Indiana Transportation Museum maintains a fleet of fourteen closed-window Budd coaches built for the Atchison, Topeka, and Santa Fe.
 Eight units are currently restored and are used in excursion service, including the Indiana State Fair Train.
 ITMZ also operates the Silver Salon as a head-end power car.

 Illinois

 The Illinois Railway Museum is home to the Nebraska Zephyr articulated train along with several Budd-built passenger cars and a pair of CTA 2200 series cars.
 Chicago's Museum of Science and Industry has housed the Pioneer Zephyr since its retirement in 1960.

 California

 The Western Pacific Railroad Museum at Portola, California, features several Budd cars including the California Zephyr, the dome lounge car Silver Hostel, the diner car Silver Plate, and a Southern Pacific Budd sleeping car.

 Missouri

 The National Museum of Transportation in St. Louis now owns former Zephyr diner Silver Spoon as well as the Budd-designed locomotive Silver Charger from the General Pershing Zephyr.

 Massachusetts

-Bedford Depot, situated at the northwestern end of the Minuteman Bike Path (formerly the Lexington Branch of the Boston & Maine railroad), has a restored Rail Diesel Car (#6211).
+Bedford Depot, situated at the northwestern end of the Minuteman Bikeway (formerly the Lexington Branch of the Boston & Maine railroad), has a restored Rail Diesel Car (#6211).
+The Berkshire Scenic Railway Museum in Adams also has a handful of RDCs, most notably the former B&M 6126.